Moritisimor/CascadeShell/README.md

 ```Console
 print <Content>
 ```
 This command will print the specified Content to the console.
+Can also be used to print variables by putting an '@' symbol before the variable name.

 The only valid variation of this command is ```say```.